Slack-Partner-Engineering/Incident-Management-Functions/README.md

 * `INCIDENT_CHANNEL` is where you will be interacting with the app.
 It is where the app will post updates about your incident.
 It needs to be a public Slack channel.

 * `ZOOM_JWT_TOKEN` will need to be collected from the Zoom Developer Site.
-First, create a basic Zoom account with your <b>personal email</b>.
-Then, go to the [zoom marketplace](https://marketplace.zoom.us/develop/create) to create a JWT token.
+Login (or create an account if you do not have one).
+Go to the [zoom marketplace](https://marketplace.zoom.us/develop/create) to create a JWT token. <b>If you logged in with your company account and do not have the correct permissions to create a JWT token, create a basic Zoom account with your personal email.</b>

 ![ZoomToken](https://user-images.githubusercontent.com/10428517/195176403-1a2ee3c7-f423-4fb3-b177-a4bc2b49cb72.png)